fnordoglargh/fnordoglargh-s-music/README.md

     backing vocals.
   * [Genesis](https://en.wikipedia.org/wiki/Genesis_(band)), Peter Gabriel's
     former band released their thirteenth album [Invisible Touch](https://en.wikipedia.org/wiki/Invisible_Touch).
-At the hight of the
+At the height of the
     cold war and near the end of Ronald Reagan's first term, the band released the comical video for [Land Of Confusion](https://youtu.be/TlBIa8z_Mts).